ClassicUO/gate/README.md

 ### New costs and maximum connection durations

-As Cloudflare Workers is **billed on CPU time** and each packet costs a tiny bit of CPU to go between WS <-> TCP.
+Cloudflare Workers is **billed on CPU time** and each packet costs a tiny bit of CPU to go between WS <-> TCP.
 Therefore, **CPU time factors greatly limits** total connection time, placing an upper limit on it depending on how noisy (packets per second) the connection is.
 It also has an effect on your Cloudflare bill depending on how popular your shard is what your average concurrent